croqaz/uk-postcode-lib/README.md

 Motivation: Regex validation is hard to maintain and only goes so far.
 There are no libraries for checking that the post-code is `postally` valid.

+**Note**: This library is just as good as the database included in it.
+If some post-codes are missing, or are deprecated, it's because I'm using free data.

 ## Usage